 Crews push through high-heat days without enough rest or hydration; manual lifting is rushed.

-Tech solution: AI cameras monitor break areas and hydration stations, verifying that rest schedules are followed.
+Tech solution: AI cameras observe break areas and hydration stations, verifying that rest schedules are followed.
 Environmental sensors integrated with video identify heat risk zones, while video review of manual handling can prompt ergonomic interventions.

 Practical Implementation of Safety Technology